clementinezimnicki/clementinezimnicki.github.io/_pages/about.md

 <p style="font-size:20px;">I'm a graduate student researcher at the University of Wisconsin-Madison. </p>

 <p style="font-size:20px;">I work in the <a href="https://schlosslab.discovery.wisc.edu/">Schloss Visual Reasoning Lab</a>, where I study how people infer meaning about colors in visualizations.
 In the 3+ years I have spent here, I have gained experience in experimental design (including survey design and A/B testing), programming, statistical analysis, and science communication.
-I have presented this research at several conferences
+I have presented this research at several conferences, including Vision Sciences Society and IEEE VIS.
 </p>

-<p style="font-size:20px;">in 2020, I joined the <a href="https://schlosslab.discovery.wisc.edu/">Schloss Visual Reasoning Lab</a>, where I study how people infer meaning about colors in visualizations. my lab is affiliated with the <a href="https://wid.wisc.edu/">Wisconsin Institute for Discovery</a> as well as the <a href="https://psych.wisc.edu/">Psychology Department</a> at UW-Madison.</p>

-<p style="font-size:20px;">I graduated in 2020 with a BS in Psychology from the University of Illinois at Urbana-Champaign. there, I was a research assistant in Diane Beck's <a href="https://becklab.beckman.illinois.edu/">Attention and Perception Lab</a>. my senior thesis was on the topic of EEG alpha oscillations and their influence on visual attention. </p>
+<p style="font-size:20px;">Before graduate school, I completed a BS in Psychology at the University of Illinois at Urbana-Champaign.
+There, I did research in Diane Beck's <a href="https://becklab.beckman.illinois.edu/">Attention and Perception Lab</a>, where I used electroencephalograpy to investigate alpha oscillations.
+During my time there, I gained two years of experience in EEG methods, experimental design, A/B testing, and programming.</p>